kursatbatuhan/twitterData/README.md

 You only need to change your database connection information in the codes

 The tweet data added for the experiment is available in the attached image.
-Keywords used are deprem,house,home,engineering
+Keywords used are deprem,house,home,engineering,python

 ![postgrestweet](https://user-images.githubusercontent.com/75034756/195929296-45198a88-38ba-4e0c-b64f-d76a8252a608.PNG)